 The above provisions on the election of Statutory Auditors do not apply at Shareholders' Meetings that are required by law to appoint the Standing and/or Alternate Auditors and the Chairperson, following replacement or removal from office.
-In such cases, the Shareholders' Meeting shall decide by relative majority, without prejudice to the principle set forth in paragraph 2 of this article and to compliance with the applicable laws on gender balance".
+In such cases, the Shareholders' Meeting shall decide by relative greater than three must include candidates belonging to both genders, in accordance with the pro tempore regulations in force regarding gender balance.
+The updated text of the Bylaws is available on the Company's website www.autogrill.com - Governance Section, Bylaws.